Breaking GUT Groups in F-Theory

 Massive fields in the $({\bf 1},\overline{\bf 3\!}\,)_{1/3}$ representation naturally propagate on any of the matter curves which support a ${\bf 5}$ or $\overline{\bf 5\!}\,$, i.e. curves which support $(L,d^c)$, the Higgses and possibly messenger fields for supersymmetry breaking.
 This means such dimension five operators are generically present and we have to work to avoid them.
 If we want ${\bf 10}_m\cdot {\overline{\bf 5\!}\,}_m \cdot {\overline{\bf 5\!}\,}_h$ down type Yukawa couplings then there will be interactions of the form \be Q L T_d + U D T_d \ee where $T_d$ is a massive KK triplet supported on $\Sigma_{{\overline{\bf 5\!}\,}_h}$.
 Now further since we have ${\bf 10}_m \cdot {\bf 10}_m \cdot {{\bf 5\!}\,}_h$ up type Yukawa couplings, there will also be couplings of the form \be Q Q T_u + U E T_u\ee where $T_u$ is a massive KK triplet supported on $\Sigma_{{{\bf 5\!}\,}_h}$.

 Thus our options seem to be (1) arrange the matter curves so that a mass term of the form $m T_u T_d$ is forbidden, (2) engineer some $U(1)$ symmetry so that the dimension five operators are forbidden, or (3) arrange the matter curves so that the down type Yukawas, and hence also $QLT_d + UDT_d$ are classically forbidden.
 The third scenario was already discussed in the context of eliminating the dimension four operators, however on its own it now seems less appealing.
 Whatever quantum effect would end up generating the down type Yukawas of the right order of magnitude would presumably also end up generating $Q Q T_u + U E T_u$ with coefficients that are too large, unless we also eliminate $m T_u T_d$ mass terms.
+Hence we concentrate on the first two scenarios.

 For the first scenario, we must make sure that either $\Sigma_{{{\bf 5\!}\,}_h}$ and $\Sigma_{{\overline{\bf 5\!}\,}_h}$ do not intersect, or if they do it must be a type of intersection that does not allow for a ${\bf 5}\cdot{\overline{\bf 5\!}\,}$ mass term.
 This is the reason why in the above we required the Higgs curve to factorize as $b_q = b_u b_d$, and as we see we actually need a slightly stronger condition on the allowed intersections.
 It is also the same condition that would eliminate the classical $\mu$ term, so we see that these two issues are connected.
+Note though that whether or not $\Sigma_{\bfb_m}$ and $\Sigma_{\bfb_{h}}$ intersect, we may still get Giudice-Masiero operators of type $H_uH_dS^\dagger$ where $S$ is a complex structure modulus, because this is a term in the K\"ahler potential rather than a term in the superpotential.
+If the curves do not intersect, the overlap between the gaussian tails of the wave functions gives a suppression of order $\exp \alpha_G^{-1/2}\sim e^{-5}$, since $\alpha_G^{-1/4}$ is the typical distance between non-intersecting matter curves.